Stucco Patch Materials: What Actually Works

 Get a free on-site assessment from a licensed contractor. $0 deposit, no obligation.

-GET FREE ASSESSMENT2.
-Rapid-Set Cements (The Fast Fix)
+2. Rapid-Set Cements (The Fast Structural Fix)

 Common Brands: Rapid Set Stucco Patch, Eisenwall.

-3. The "Finish" Bags (Color Match)
+3. The "Finish" Bags (The Color Match)

 Common Brands: LaHabra Color Patch, Omega ColorTek.

-Composition: Portland cement, lime, and pigment.
+Composition: A blend of Portland cement, hydrated lime, precisely graded sand, and iron oxide pigment.

-Best For: The final 1/8" layer (The "Beauty Coat").
+Best For: The final 1/8-inch surface layer (The "Beauty Coat").

-4. Fiber-Reinforced Base Coats (The Workhorse)
+4. Fiber-Reinforced Base Coats (The Heavy Workhorse)

 Common Brands: Quikrete Fiberglass Reinforced Stucco, Omega One-Coat.

-5. The Vital Step: Bonding Agents
+5. The Mandatory Step: Bonding Agents

 Frequently Asked Questions About Stucco